dominikrys/dominikrys.github.io/content/posts/how-i-started-learning-rust/index.md

 ![The Rust Book Screenshot](img/book.png)

 The book contains up-to-date information with stable Rust and is actively updated.
-It covers the most important concepts of the language and even includes some projects within it, which helps with getting hands-on experience.
+It covers the most important concepts of the language and even includes some projects within it, which massively helps with getting hands-on experience.

 Overall the book was a great introduction to Rust and is very approachable.
 However, the book covers plenty of information and can take some time to work through.
 Personally, I found that I spent too much time reading about the theory and not enough time using the knowledge or assimilating it in any meaningful manner.
-Therefore, I'd recommend not dwelling too hard on some of the less common concepts and starting on projects instead.
+Therefore, I feel that I shouldn't have dwelled too hard on some of the less common concepts and started on projects sooner instead.

 ## Exercism